xmake-io/xmake-docs/manual/extension_modules.md

 #### json.loadfile

-Load the json file directly and parse it into a lua table.
+- Load the json file directly and parse it into a lua table

 ```lua
 local luatable = json.loadfile("/tmp/xxx.json")